DataDog/datadog-operator/docs/installation.md

    kubectl apply -f agent_spec=/path/to/your/datadog-agent.yaml
    ```

-In a 2-worker-nodes cluster, you should see the Agent Pods created on each node.
+In a cluster with two worker nodes, you should see the Agent Pods created on each node.

 ```shell
 $ kubectl get daemonset